open5e/open5e/source/classes/cleric.rst

 two 2nd-level spell slots.
 With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell :ref:`srd:cure-wounds`, you can cast it using a 1st-level or 2nd-level slot.
-Casting the spell doesn’t remove it from your list of prepared spells.
+Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.